 You’ll also need to add your test at the bottom of the

 def load_tests, in the for loop with

 Again, given the hypothetical

 for modname in ( 'qubes.tests.basic', 'qubes.tests.dom0_update', 'qubes.tests.network', 'qubes.tests.vm_qrexec_gui', 'qubes.tests.backup', 'qubes.tests.backupcompatibility', 'qubes.tests.regressions', 'qubes.tests.example', # This is our newly added test ):

-Manually testing the installation of Qubes OS is a time-consuming process.
-We use openQA to automate this process.
+Manually testing Qubes OS and its installation is a time-consuming process.
+We use OpenQA to automate this process.
 It works by installing Qubes in KVM and interacting with it as a user would, including simulating mouse clicks and keyboard presses.
-Then, it checks the output to see whether various tests were passed, e.g., by comparing the virtual screen output to screenshots of a successful installation.
+Then, it checks the output to see whether various tests were passed, e.g. by comparing the virtual screen output to screenshots of a successful installation.

 Using openQA to automatically test the Qubes installation process works as of Qubes 4.0-rc4 on 2018-01-26, provided that the versions of KVM and QEMU are new enough and the hardware has VT-x and EPT.
 KVM also supports nested virtualization, so HVM should theoretically work.
 In practice, however, either Xen or QEMU crashes when this is attempted.
 Nonetheless, PV works well, which is sufficient for automated installation testing.

 Thanks to present and past donors who have provided the infrastructure for Qubes’ openQA system with hardware that meets these requirements.

 Looking for patterns in tests

 In order to better visualize patterns in tests the